September was both busy and interesting. Life at Kilinochchi continues to keep me on my toes!

 Looking Ahead

 September was a month full of learning, challenges, and small victories.
 I even voted in the presidential election, hoping for positive change in Sri Lankan politics.
-As I wrap up this month, I’m excited for what October will bring.
+As I wrap up this month, I’m excited about what October will bring.
 Until next time, stay well!

 Leave a Reply